Skip to main content

 Mr. David O'Sullivan

 Not at all.
-I do not see how the conclusion would be drawn by any investors that because Ireland would ratify CETA somehow we had less confidence in our domestic legal order and our judicial system.
+I do not see how the conclusion would be drawn by any investors that because Ireland would ratify CETA somehow we had less confidence in our domestic legal order and in our judicial system.
 I do not believe people would see it that way at all.
 As I say, the current system of bilateral ISDS co-exists with the judicial systems of many countries whose judicial systems we would admire.
 They do not see it as in any way conflictual or somehow undermining the credibility of their national judicial system.

 I thank Mr. O'Sullivan for putting this trade agreement in context.
 We are starting our scrutiny of the trade agreement and he is our first speaker.
 We appreciate him giving his time to put the agreement in context.
 Following the conclusion of the EU-UK Trade and Cooperation Agreement we are all becoming a little bit expert at trade agreements generally so we have that background as we start this process.